-Figure 6 – Energy consumption for a typical sensor reported in [b-IEEE VTC].
+Figure 7 – Energy consumption for a typical sensor reported in [b-IEEE VTC].

-This clause will discuss these issues in three categories of energy efficiency.

-Not only with WSN must be considered in wired sensor network.
+This clause classifies three categories of energy efficiency which should be considered in not only wireless sensor networks but also wired sensor networks.

 Energy efficient hardware setting